Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 1/2 tsp pepper

--Turn your Instant Pot onto “saute.”
+Turn your Instant Pot onto “saute.”
 Brown the ground turkey.
-Add in the diced onions, garlic, tomato paste, and salt and cook until meat is browned and onions are soft and translucent.
+Add in the diced onions, garlic, tomato paste, and salt, and cook until the meat is browned and the onions are soft and translucent.

--When the timer beeps let it sit for 10 minutes and then slowly release the pressure by moving the valve to “venting.”
+When the timer beeps, let it sit for 10 minutes, then slowly release the pressure by turning the valve to “venting.”

 Source: https://www.365daysofcrockpot.com/instant-pot-ground-turkey-lentil-chili